jgnewman/hart/README.md

 Hart makes use of the virtual DOM model, meaning that whenever your app updates, it calculates a slimmed down version of what the new DOM should look like, diffs it against the previous version, and then makes surgical changes as needed.

 But with Hart, you'll be writing functional apps.
 So, assuming you aren't trying to hack in some kind of local state, we can assume that a fragment will always return the same output when given unchanged input and zero children.
-You can capitalize on this and tell Hart to skip re-computing and re-rendering any given fragment under these conditions by building your component with `fragment.optim`.
+You can capitalize on this and tell Hart to skip re-computing any given fragment under these conditions by building your component with `fragment.optim`.

-> Note that all fragments built with `fragment.optim` require you to pass in an `id` prop, otherwise you will get an error.
-As you might expect, `id`s should always be unique (as was always the rule in HTML) otherwise you'll get crazy behavior.
+> Note that all fragments built with `fragment.optim` require you to pass in an `id` prop, otherwise you will get errors.
+As you might expect, `id`s should always be unique (as was always the rule in HTML) if you don't want crazy behavior.

-In the following case, without using `fragment.optim`, the `NestedFrag` function will run once every second.
+In the following case, without using `fragment.optim`, the `NestedFrag` function will re-compute once every second.

 ```javascript
 const NestedFrag = fragment(props => (